danpanthera/TinhKhoanApp/CNL1_FILTER_ADMIN_POSITION_FIX_COMPLETE.md

 # Fix Completion Report: CNL1 Department Filter & Admin Position Cleanup

 ## Summary
-This report documents the successful completion of two critical fixes for the TinhKhoanApp:
+This report documents the successful completion of two critical fixes for the KhoanApp:

 ### 1. ✅ CNL1 Department Filter Fix
 **Issue**: When selecting CNL1 in employee KPI assignment, department dropdown showed CNL2 departments instead of only showing departments with type "PNVL1".